 “We didn’t expect her to be so alert and happy,” says Colleen.
 “It was a hard decision to make, but we are so thankful we did.
 Ava’s team at CHOP saved her life.”

-Ava has been seizure-free for nearly a year.
-She recently started preschool and loves to dance, look at books and do puzzles.
+Ava has now been seizure-free for four years.
+She loves to dance and do puzzles.
 The family returns to CHOP for periodic follow-up visits, but her physicians — and parents — are thrilled with her progress.

 Before surgery, Ava hit milestones more slowly than what is considered normal, and didn’t have much muscle tone or movement on her left side.
 But now that the seizures have stopped, her function improves every day.
-She sees a physical therapist and occupational therapist every week, all of whom are helping her learn to walk and improve movement on her left side.
+She sees a physical therapist and occupational therapist every week, all of whom are helping her with movement on her left side.

 “I am extremely optimistic that Ava’s developmental gains will continue to exceed our expectations, and that seizures will only be a thing of her past,” says Dr. Prelack.